duereg/no-cliches/README.md

 # No Clichés

-npm module for checking for clichés in your writing.
+npm module to check for clichés in your writing.

 ## Install